 Hand-Blown and Molded Glass

-- It is the oldest and most popular art glass forms.
+- It is the oldest and most popular art glass form.
 It is made by dipping a hollow metal rod into molten glass material and blowing a bubble.
 Before the glass cools, the glassblower uses tools to roll, twist, or shape it, creating a distinct, handcrafted look.

 - Molded glass is a mass-production of the hand-blown process.
-Glass is blown or pressed into moulds during the molten stage.
+Glass is blown or pressed into molds during the molten stage.
 Many glass items are made this way as seen in dishware and bottles.